 Peer-reviewed findings that inform this clinical framework:

-• 54% of women CS faculty reported greater increases in burnout due to COVID-19 pandemic compared to men (PMID: 37090683)
+• 54 percent of women computer science faculty reported greater increases in burnout during the COVID-19 pandemic than men (PMID: 37090683).

 The Loneliness That Doesn’t Have a Name

 “What are the words you still have not found?
 What do you need to say?
-What are the tyrannies you swallow every day, and that you attempt to make yours until they make you sick and you die from them, still in silence?”— Audre Lorde, A Burst of Light
+What are the tyrannies you swallow day by day and attempt to make your own, until you will sicken and die of them, still in silence?”

 Both/And: Protecting Your Energy and Growing Your Career Aren’t Opposed

 The driven women I treat often carry an unexamined belief: that any boundary is a career liability.
 Saying no means falling behind.
-Leaving on time means not being committed.
-Taking a mental health day means being weak in a system that rewards endurance.
-This belief isn’t irrational — in many workplaces, it’s accurate.
-But when it becomes the organizing principle of your entire life, it stops being strategy and starts being self-abandonment.
+Leaving on time means you’re not committed.
+Taking a mental health day means you’re weak in a system that rewards endurance.
+This belief isn’t irrational.
+In a lot of workplaces, it’s a fair read of the incentives.
+But when it becomes the organizing principle of an entire life, it stops being strategy and starts being a slow form of self-abandonment.

-Both/And means Sarah can set a boundary and still care about her career.
-She can leave work at a reasonable hour and still be excellent at her job.
-She can protect her nervous system and continue to grow professionally.
-In fact, in my clinical experience, driven women who learn to set boundaries don’t lose momentum — they gain sustainability.
+Both/And means Catherine can set a boundary and still care about her career.
+She can log off at a reasonable hour and still be excellent.
+She can protect her nervous system and keep growing.
+In my clinical experience, driven women who learn to hold boundaries don’t lose momentum.
+They trade a brittle version of it for a sustainable one.
 The work doesn’t suffer.
-The suffering around the work decreases.
+What decreases is the suffering around the work.

-The Systemic Lens: The Structural Roots of Professional Exhaustion
+The Systemic Lens: The Structural Roots of This Exhaustion

-Driven women are particularly vulnerable to this framing because they’ve been trained — by families, schools, and workplaces — to believe that if something isn’t working, they should try harder.
-When work-life balance feels unachievable, they don’t question the framework.
+Driven women are especially exposed to this framing, because they’ve been trained, by families, by schools, by every workplace since, to believe that when something isn’t working, the answer is to try harder.
+So when balance feels unreachable, they don’t question the setup.
 They question themselves.
-What am I doing wrong?
-Why can’t I figure this out when everyone else seems to manage?
-The answer, almost always, is that no one else is managing either — they’re just performing manageability, which is a skill driven women perfected long before they entered the workforce.
+What am I doing wrong.
+Why can everyone else apparently manage this.
+The quiet truth, almost always, is that no one else is managing it either.
+They’re performing manageability, which is a skill a lot of us perfected long before we ever had a job.
+It’s the way a whole office can agree not to see how tired everyone is at 6pm.

 Enough Without the Effort